xmaslo/log-signing-mpc/README.md

      `./examples/certs_creation_win.sh 3`
 3. Copy the `certs` directory from where you will run `log-signing-mpc.exe`.
 Usually, it is the `log-signing-mpc\target\release`.

+## How to Build and Run Project

+To build and run the LA servers, there are two options:
+1. As separate docker containers ([Build and Run Servers inside Docker](#build-and-run-servers-inside-docker)).
+2. Direct compilation on your machine ([Build and Run Servers on Bare Metal](#build-and-run-servers-on-bare-metal)).

 ## Implemented Features
 1. [Key Generation](#key-generation).